On the asymptotic behaviour of cosmic density-fluctuation power spectra of cold dark matter: Introduction

-for $k \rightarrow \infty$, where the time dependent coefficients $\mathcal{P}^{(m)}$ depend on the initial power spectrum only through $\sigma_n^2$ for $n\leq m$, and they derived explicit expressions for these coefficients.
-Ref. \cite{ChenPietroni2020} also derived a similar expansion, based on a Lagrangian view-point.
-However, these results relied on the assumption, that \emph{all} the moments \eqref{eq:4} are finite, which implies that if one assumes dispersion free cold dark matter, where the initial power spectrum has a flat tail, one needs to introduce a regulator and that all results consequently depend on this regulator.
+for $k \rightarrow \infty$, where the time dependent coefficients $\mathcal{P}^{(m)}$ depend on the initial power spectrum only through $\sigma_n^2$ for $n\leq m$, and they derived explicit expressions for these coefficients. \cite{ChenPietroni2020} also derived a similar expansion, based on a Lagrangian view-point.
+However, these results relied on the assumption that \emph{all} the moments \eqref{eq:4} are finite, which implies that if one assumes dispersion free cold dark matter, where the initial power spectrum has a flat tail, one needs to introduce a regulator which then affects all results.
 In this work, we derive the asymptotic behaviour for cold dark matter power spectra, without introducing a regulator, which leads to markedly different results.

-We do so by applying the Mellin transform technique of asymptotic expansions, which consists of computing the Mellin transform, continuing it analytically to the entirety of the complex plane (except for various possible poles), and then using this analytic continuation, together with Gauss' residue theorem to compute the inverse Mellin transform by shifting the contour of integration (see, e.g. Chapter 4 of \cite{bleistein1975asymptotic} or Appendix A of \cite{BarryHughes1995}).
-This technique has been applied before in various works in astrophysical contexts (e.g., \cite{ToumaTremaine1997,Ginatetal2019}, to which we refer the readers for pedagogical utilisations).
+We do so by applying the Mellin transform technique of asymptotic expansions, which consists of computing the Mellin transform, continuing it analytically to the entirety of the complex plane (except for various possible poles), and then using this analytic continuation, together with Gauss' residue theorem to compute the inverse Mellin transform by shifting the contour of integration (see, e.g. Chapter 4 of \citealt{bleistein1975asymptotic} or Appendix A of \citealt{BarryHughes1995}).
+This technique has been applied before in various works in astrophysical contexts (e.g., \citealt{ToumaTremaine1997,Ginatetal2019}, to which we refer the readers for pedagogical utilisations).
 Its great advantage over other expansion techniques is that it produces, automatically, the correct expansion functions, even non-analytic ones: it can handle non-integer powers in a power-series, logarithms, \emph{etc}.
 For completeness, we summarise the relevant theorem in Appendix \ref{appendix:Mellin}.